 Closed fire doors save lives.
 They prevent the spread of fire through a building, keeping people safe while they evacuate.
-But closed fire doors also hugely hinder access throughout a building.
-What are five of the biggest concerns with closed fire doors?
+But closed fire doors can hinder access through a building.
+How can you solve five of the biggest issues with closed fire doors?

 Fire doors are heavy — they need to be to be able to contain a fire.
 However, trying to push open a heavy fire door can be difficult for younger school pupils, frailer residents at a care home or hospital or those with limited mobility.